 What is an anesthesiologist?
 What training is involved?

 An anesthesiologist is a doctor (MD or DO) who practices anesthesia.
-Anesthesiologists are physicians specializing in perioperative care, development of an anesthetic plan, and the administration of anesthetics.
+Anesthesiologists are physicians specializing in perioperative care, developing anesthetic plans, and the administration of anesthetics.
 He or she has finished college, then medical school (four years), then an internship (one year) followed by a residency in anesthesia (three years).
 Some anesthesiologists pursue additional years of training (a fellowship).

 Who are the HSS anesthesiologists?

-Most of the HSS anesthesiologists have completed fellowship in fields such as regional anesthesia, pediatric anesthesia, critical care medicine, cardiothoracic anesthesia, chronic pain, and anesthesia research.
+Our attending physicians have completed fellowship in fields such as regional anesthesia, pediatric anesthesia, critical care medicine, cardiothoracic anesthesia, chronic pain, and anesthesia research.
+Your anesthesiologist will be assigned the day before surgery and will be chosen based off of your patient history and individualized needs and the physician’s specializations within anesthesiology.

 What do anesthesiologists do?